Administrative Program Assistant - Archive

 ... lead work responsibility or coordination of office procedures.

-* Bachelor's degree from an accredited institution; experience managing events.
+* Bachelor's degree from an accredited college or university.

 Please indicate your skills on the attached skill code sheet.